TomographicImaging/iDVC/docs/source/dvc_steps.rst

 The Point 0 Location
 ~~~~~~~~~~~~~~~~~~~~

-First you will need to click on **Select point 0**.
-This will allow you to press shift and left click on a point in the image.
-Then change the size of the registration box.
+First, the button **Select point 0** needs to be clicked.
+Then, point 0 is selected by pressing "shift" and left clicking on a point in the image.
-If you scroll through slices of the image, clicking **Center on Point 0** will return you to the slice where point 0 is.
+Next, the size of the registration box can be edited.
+The slice where point 0 lies can always be visualised by clicking on the button **Center on Point 0**.
+In particular, this becomes useful after other slices of the 3D image have been visualised.

-You should try to select point 0 to be at the position you would like to start your DVC analysis from.
-Later when you select your mask, if your point 0 lies within the mask then when you generate a point cloud, it will guarantee that a point lies at the location of point 0.
-Then this will be used as the global starting point in the DVC analysis, as well as the reference point for the translation.
+Point 0 will be used as the global starting point in the DVC analysis, as well as the reference point for the translation.
-Otherwise, a random point in the cloud will be selected to begin with.
+Point 0 is used in the "Point Cloud" tab, where a point cloud is loaded or generated from the mask selected in the "Mask" tab.
+If point 0 does not lie within the mask, it will be added as the first point in the cloud.

 Registering the Images
 ~~~~~~~~~~~~~~~~~~~~~~